Nepal and Bhutan Tour

 Accommodation: Mandala Resort or a similar 3-star hotel

-• Day 07: Trek to Taktsang Lhakhang (Tiger’s Nest)
+Day 07: Trek to Taktsang Lhakhang (Tiger’s Nest)

 Today, we will trek up to Taktsang Lhakhang, which lies above 3000 meters.
 After breakfast in the morning, we will trek directly north of central Paro City.
 In a short time, we will emerge to Taktsang Gumba, one of Bhutan’s most valuable heritage sites.
 From here, we will marvel at the stunning vista of the Paro Valley.
 The edge of the mountain cliff’ where Takstsang Gumba is set.
-And because it is reported that the Guru Rinpoche arrived here riding a tiger and meditated for a considerable amount of time.
+It is reported that the Guru Rinpoche arrived here riding a tiger and meditated for a considerable amount of time.
 The region is also known as “Tiger Nest.”
 After strolling the Taktsang monastery, we’ll return to Paro and spend the night there.

 Tiger's Nest - Nepal and Bhutan Short Tour